-Congratulations!
-You have received an offer to study your chosen Classics course at Warwick!
+Congratulations on receiving an offer to study Classics at Warwick!

 Fingers crossed you got the results you wanted!